jhap1982/giveituruguay/2002/2002-06-04 - Olympia, Paris, France/README.md

 ## Setlist

-By the Way
+1. By the Way
-Scar Tissue
+2. Scar Tissue
-Give It Away
+3. Give It Away
-Universally Speaking
+4. Universally Speaking
-Otherside
+5. Otherside
-Dig a Pony tease
+6. Dig a Pony tease
-I Could Die for You
+7. I Could Die for You
-Havana Affair
+8. Havana Affair
-You Always Sing the Same
+9. You Always Sing the Same
-I Could Have Lied
+10. I Could Have Lied
-Fox on the Run part of JOHN
+11. Fox on the Run part of JOHN
-Don't Forget Me
+12. Don't Forget Me
-Right on Time
+13. Right on Time
-ENCORE BREAK
+<br> ENCORE BREAK
-Californication
+14. Californication
-Search and Destroy
+15. Search and Destroy
-Outro Jam
+16. Outro Jam

 ## Notes